-The 1881 Census for Canada shows us that the Cote family were living in Quebec.
-The head of the house was Basile Cote age 26 born 21st December in Quebec a Mechanic by trade.
-His wife is shown as Adele age 21 born 1860.
+The 1881 Census for Canada shows that the Cote family was living in Quebec.
+The head of the house was Basile Cote age 26 born 21st December in Quebec, a Mechanic by trade.
+His wife was Adele age 21 born in 1860.

-I found a Family Tree on Ancestry.co.uk (Pigeon Tree) which gives the information that Basile Cote ( snr) died on 11th November 1887 age 32.
+I found a Family Tree on Ancestry.co.uk (Pigeon Tree) which gives the information that Basile Cote ( snr) died on 11th November 1887 aged 32.

-The 1901 Census Ancestry.co.uk shows Joseph Cote age 16 living at Lle Verte, Temiscouta, Quebec.
-He is a lodger and the nephew of the Head of house and he is an apprentice by trade.
-His brother Basile is also at this address.
+The 1901 Census records Joseph Cote aged 16 living at Lle Verte, Temiscouta, Quebec.
+He was a lodger and the nephew of the Head of house.
+He was an apprentice by trade.
+His brother Basile was also at this address.

-The 1911 Census shows us that Joseph is still living in Quebec as a lodger, the Head of the house is called Alexander Marcon and the address is Lle Verte, Temiscouta, none of his siblings are living with him.
+The 1911 Census records that Joseph was still living in Quebec as a lodger.
+The Head of the house was Alexander Marcon and the address was Lle Verte, Temiscouta.

 Andre Cote Joseph’sbrother is shown on the 1921 Census for Canada as still living at the same address shown on Joseph’s Attestation Papers, 338, Orleans, Mercier-Maisonneuve, Montreal.
-He is 38 years of age and is a Merchant by trade.
-His wife is called Olivine, age 32 and they have four children, Jacques age 6, Denis age 1 Clara age 9 and Aline age 3.
+He was 38 years of age and was a Merchant by trade.
+His wife was called Olivine, age 32 and they had four children, Jacques age 6, Denis age 1 Clara age 9 and Aline age 3.